Julie Dray

 Julie Dray is a French actress.
-She is best known to international audiences for her roles in the Channel 4 sitcom Crashing (2016), the HBO and Sky One science fiction series Avenue 5 (2020), and the films Breaking the Bank (2014) and A Bird Flew In (2021).
+On television, she is best known to international audiences for her roles in the Channel 4 sitcom Crashing (2016) and the HBO and Sky One science fiction series Avenue 5 (2020).
+Her films include Breaking the Bank (2014) and A Bird Flew In (2021).

 Early life

 At the age of thirteen, Dray won a magazine competition to interview a pop star.
-Through this experience, she was offered a job as a columnist, and used the money she made from the gig to pay for after school drama classes.
+Through this experience, she was offered a job as a columnist, and used the money she made to pay for after school drama classes.
 Dray trained in acting at the Cours Simon and Cours Florent.
 In addition to French, she is fluent in English and Spanish as well as knowing some Hebrew and Norwegian.